OniDaito/S9Lab/_posts/2011-09-09-Forefist-punch.markdown

 ---
 layout: post
 title: Forefist Punch
+tags: thoughts
+introtext: I've caught up with a friend of mine over at FiniteAttentionSpan and the subject of Taekwondo came up.
+There are some quite evocative images and lessons learnt there, that can be applied to other situations in life.
+I trained for about 6 years and it's been a rocky ride.
+Now I'm older, I look at the lessons learnt, the tenets and even my black belt thesis with different eyes.
+strapline: What is the programming equivalent of a kata?

 ---

 I've caught up with a friend of mine over at [FiniteAttentionSpan](http://finiteattentionspan.wordpress.com/) and the subject of Taekwondo came up.
 There are some quite evocative images and lessons learnt there, that can be applied to other situations in life.
 I trained for about 6 years and it's been a rocky ride.
 Now I'm older, I look at the lessons learnt, the tenets and even my black belt thesis with different eyes.